The global spread of the coronavirus: Where is it? - RFI

 - Sri Lanka -

-Sri Lanka has confirmed one case -- a 43-year-old Chinese tourist from Hubei province.
+Sri Lanka has confirmed one infection -- a 43-year-old Chinese tourist from Hubei province.

 - Taiwan -

-Taiwan has uncovered eight cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.
+Taiwan has uncovered 10 cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.

 - Thailand -